IntelligentSystemsLabUTV/ros2-examples/interfaces.md

 - Types must be from ROS 2 standard types, or from another interface you can include first.
   Inclusion syntax is: _package/message_.
   Don’t forget to add a dependency for the other package in both _package.xml_ and _CMakeLists.txt_!
-  Any message you’ve already created in the same package may also be included.
+  Any message you’ve already created in the same package may also be included, find some notes about how to do so [here](https://docs.ros.org/en/galactic/Tutorials/Single-Package-Define-And-Use-Interface.html#extra-use-an-existing-interface-definition).

 - Arrays can be specified as types with syntax: